theunixguru/random_text_gen/README.md

 random_text_generator
 =====================

-Yet Another Random Text Generator Tool
+Yet Another Random Text Generator Tool.

+You can specify the number of words per line and the size of a file.
+Plus what dictionary file to use.
+And that's about it.

 Usage
 -----